 Roman and Williams324 Lafayette St., nr.
 Houston St.., sixth fl.; 212-625-3808; romanandwilliams.com

-Making use of its extensive knowledge of artisans and craftsmen, Roman and Williams locates and reclaims objects and building materials from around the world to create spaces with historic, reenvisioned character.
-Using this firm is a surefire way to achieve hot-spot status (it designed the Ace Hotel, the Standard, and the Dutch).
+Roman and Williams locates and reclaims objects and building materials from around the world to create spaces with historic, reenvisioned character.
+Using this firm is a surefire way to achieve hot-spot status (the team designed the Breslin at the Ace Hotel, the Standard, and the Dutch).

 Sandra Nunnerley, Inc.41 E. 57th St., nr.
 Madison Ave.; 212-826-0539; nunnerley.com

 Trained in the art world, Nunnerley creates rooms that are warm and comfortable, with clever interplays of color and texture.
 One Fifth Avenue residence featured marble floors and raw-silk-covered walls.

 Sara Bengur Interiors455 W. 23rd St., nr.
 Tenth Ave., Ste.
 1D; 212-226-8796; sarabengur.com